 “A man never cries.”
-These were some of the earliest words Ahmad Abu Saleh heard from his strict, domineering father.
-In his mind, showing feelings was a sign of weakness: a weakness that must be eliminated by beating, if necessary.
+These were some of the first words Ahmad Abu Saleh heard from his strict father.
+In his eyes, showing emotions was a sign of weakness, one that should be eradicated, even if it required punishment.